styladev/oxid/README.md

 ## Requirements

-OXID version 5.1.1 or later
+OXID version 5.1.1 or later.

+Since OXID itself does not run on PHP7, we haven't tested on this PHP version.

 ## Installation